-- 17. Avoid being sexist, ageist, racist, X-centric, plagiarist, libellous, or dull. - 18.
-When you are the sole or first-named author or the proof-reader designate of a paper accepted for publication, return the carefully corrected proofs to the Editor by the appointed date (not to the Publishers, from whom you will have received the proofs); then mastermind the distribution, especially among co-authors, of the 30 offprints that you will be sent free of charge upon publication.
+- 19. Avoid being sexist, ageist, racist, X-centric, plagiarist, libellous, or dull. - 20.
+When you are the sole or first-named author or the proof-reader designate of a paper accepted for publication, return the carefully corrected proofs to the Editor by the appointed date (not to the Publishers, from whom you will have electronically received the proofs in the form of a PDF); then mastermind the distribution, especially among co-authors, of the PDF that you will be sent free of charge upon publication.